prgrmcode/tr-earthquake-predictor/README.md

 ## Data

 The project uses earthquake data from Turkey, including features like date, location, latitude, longitude, magnitude, depth, and more.
-The dataset is available in the `data` directory.
+The dataset is available in the `data` directory and in dataset location: https://www.kaggle.com/datasets/serhatk/turkey-20-years-earthquakes-csv.

 Please unzip the dataset and place it in the root directory.

 ## Features